Patronizing Minor Engaged in Prostitution Lawyer Chicago

 Constitutional Violations

-Police must follow strict constitutional rules when conducting searches and seizures.
+Police must follow strict constitutional requirements when conducting searches and seizures.
+Evidence obtained through unlawful searches or defective warrants may be suppressed.

 Andrew M. Weisberg’s Experience Defending Serious Sex Crime Charges

-Andrew M. Weisberg is a Chicago criminal defense attorney with decades of experience representing individuals accused of serious felony offenses in Cook County.
+Andrew M. Weisberg is a Chicago criminal defense attorney and former Cook County prosecutor with decades of experience defending individuals charged with serious felony offenses and sex crimes throughout Cook County.

 When you hire Andrew M. Weisberg, you receive: